alphagov/govuk-rfcs/rfc-039-embedded-relational-content-in-govspeak.md

 - Building a dependency resolution service is probably going to take a while
 - Dependency resolution could be abused and could send thousands of updates if we're not careful
+- Adds complexity to front-end apps in order to resolve dependency and inject template

 &nbsp;